catamphetamine/javascript-time-ago/README.md

   * in 5 years
   * …

-For React users, there's a [React component](https://www.npmjs.com/package/react-time-ago).
+For React users, there's a [React version](https://www.npmjs.com/package/react-time-ago) — [See Demo](https://catamphetamine.gitlab.io/react-time-ago/)

 This is a readme for version `2.x`.
 For older versions, [see version `1.x` readme](https://github.com/catamphetamine/javascript-time-ago/tree/1.x).
 For migrating from version `1.x` to version `2.x`, see a [migration guide](https://github.com/catamphetamine/javascript-time-ago/blob/master/MIGRATION.md).